CrossTheRoadElec/Phoenix5-Documentation/README.md

 - VictorSpx-Application-3.1.crf

 ## **Errata**

-Phoenix 5.2.1.1:
+### Motor output direction is incorrect or accelerates when current-limit is enabled.
+The factory default setting for "Peak Current Duration" is incorrect/invalid, causing the motor controller to transition between current-limited and not current-limited erroneously.

+Issue exists in: Phoenix 5.1.3.1, Phoenix 5.2.1.1

+Workaround is call ConfigPeakCurrentDuration to ensure proper assignment.
+Valid values are within the range [0,60000] ms.

+### getClosedLoopTarget returns milliamperes (current closed-loop)
-- getClosedLoopTarget reports in units of milliamperes when in current closed-loop mode.
+getClosedLoopTarget reports in units of milliamperes when in current closed-loop mode.
-- Some PigeonIMU Set functions use Pigeon Native Units instead of degrees.
-A pigeon native unit is 1/64 of a degree (64 native units equal 1 degree)
+The design intent is return amperes.

+Issue exists in: Phoenix 5.1.3.1, Phoenix 5.2.1.1

+Workaround is divide the return by 1000.0 to get amperes.

+### Pigeon IMU Set* routines divide input by 64
+The following PigeonIMU Set functions erroneously divides the input by 64.
+For example, to set the Yaw to 1.0 degree, caller must pass 64.0.
 The list of functions affected is as follows:
-    SetYaw
+- SetYaw
-    AddYaw
+- AddYaw
-    SetYawToCompass
+- SetYawToCompass
-    SetFusedHeading
+- SetFusedHeading
-    SetAccumZAngle
+- SetAccumZAngle
-    AddFusedHeading
+- AddFusedHeading
-    SetFusedHeadingToCompass
+- SetFusedHeadingToCompass

-Phoenix 5.1.3.1:
+Issue exists in: Phoenix 5.1.3.1,  Phoenix 5.2.1.1

+Workaround is to multiply the input by 64.0 to ensure degrees are set properly.

+### Motion profile control mode not supported in kickoff release
-- Talon SRX/ Victor SPX motion-profile mode is not available in the kickoff release.
+Talon SRX/ Victor SPX motion-profile mode is not available in the kickoff release.
 This is due to the modifications done to support Pigeon IMU integration.

-This will be remedied in a future release.
-[Resolved in 5.2.1.1]
+Issue exists in: Phoenix 5.1.3.1

+Solution is to update to Phoenix 5.2.1.1

+### LabVIEW prompts user for CTRE VI locations
-- LabVIEW VIs stored relatively at C:\Users\Public\Documents\Cross The Road Electronics\Phoenix-LabVIEW only.
+LabVIEW VIs stored relatively at C:\Users\Public\Documents\Cross The Road Electronics\Phoenix-LabVIEW only.
 VIs should also appear inside Program Files (x86)\National Instruments\LabVIEW 2017\vi.lib\Rock Robotics to ensure GitHub examples can find them.

-[Resolved in 5.2.1.1]
+Issue exists in: Phoenix 5.1.3.1

+Solution is to update to Phoenix 5.2.1.1 and resave impacted LabVIEW Projects.

+### LabVIEW Talon SRX or Victor SPX does not follow
-LabVIEW: Do not use SET VI when using follwer features in LabVIEW.
+LabVIEW: Do not use SET VI when using follower features in LabVIEW.
 Instead use the FOLLOW VI documented in this [section](https://github.com/CrossTheRoadElec/Phoenix-Documentation#follower).
 ![](images/LV-FollowTalon.png)

-CTRE Toolsuite 4_Legacy
+Issue exists in: Phoenix 5.1.3.1, Phoenix 5.2.1.1

+### LabVIEW PigeonIMU Raw Gyro values are incorrect
-- LabVIEW PigeonIMU Raw Gyro values are incorrect.
+LabVIEW PigeonIMU Raw Gyro values are incorrect.
 [Resolved in Phoenix Framework]

+Issue exists in: CTRE Toolsuite 4_Legacy

+Workaround: Update to Phoenix.

-Web-based Configuration:
+### Web-based Configuration:
 - The individual ramp rate inside the closed-loop slot has been replaced with configOpenloopRamp and configClosedloopRamp.
 Instead use these routine as the web-based config entry will always read zero.
 ![](images/WebConfig-rampRateLimitation.png)

+Issue exists in: Phoenix 5.1.3.1, Phoenix 5.2.1.1

+Workaround: None as the ramp setting was removed and replaced with the ConfigOpenLoopRamp and ConfigClosedLoopRamp functions.

 **For the complete errata list, see the [Talon SRX / Victor SPX Software Reference Manual](https://github.com/CrossTheRoadElec/Phoenix-Documentation/raw/master/Talon%20SRX%20Victor%20SPX%20-%20Software%20Reference%20Manual.pdf).**